DiegelD/CarND-Capstone/README.md

 using waypoint navigation and stopping on traffic lights.
-Every of this waypoints gets its x,y - coordinates of the track and a specific target velocity, depending on the traffic light signal and the distance to it.<br> The Control - System uses the thorttle, steering and brakes to succesfully navigate the waypoints within the correct target velocity.<br>
+Every of this waypoints gets its x,y - coordinates of the track and a specific target velocity, depending on the traffic light signal and the distance to it.<br> The Control - System uses the throttle, steering and brakes to successfully navigate the waypoints within the correct target velocity.<br>
-So in this project componets of
+So in this project components of
 - Perception
 - Planning
 - Controlling

-are implemented in a ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai).
+are implemented in a ROS-framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai).
-This framework is provided by Udacity along with a simlator to test the code.
+This framework is provided by Udacity along with a simulator to test the code.

 Watch here the car in [action](https://youtu.be/mR1VSxhwBT4).